 Although the information we request is almost never used for any purpose other than the payment of benefits under the Railroad Retirement Act, the RRB does have the authority to release information to the indicated individuals, organizations, and/or agencies listed below without your approval:

-- Other people who are receiving benefits based on the same railroad retirement account as you are, if the information affects their payments from the RRB.
+- Other people who are receiving benefits based on the same railroad retirement account as you are if the information affects their payments from the RRB.

-- A person who will receive benefits on your behalf if the RRB decided that some medical condition keeps you from receiving your own benefits; information may also be released in determining whether such a medical condition exists and who is suitable to receive such benefits for you.
+- A person who will receive benefits on your behalf if the RRB decided that some medical condition keeps you from receiving your own benefits; such information may also be released in determining whether such a medical condition exists and who is suitable to receive such benefits for you.

 - The U.S. Treasury Department or U.S. Postal Service to issue payments and to investigate lost, forged, or stolen checks.

-- Your last employer to make sure that you are eligible to receive railroad retirement benefits and you continue to receive any available medical benefits, and any railroad industry employer (or its insurance company) to make sure that you can receive any private retirement or insurance benefits which may be offered by the employer.
+- Your last employer to make sure that you are eligible to receive railroad retirement benefits and you continue to receive any available medical benefits, and to any railroad industry employer (or to its insurance company) to make sure that you can receive any private retirement or insurance benefits which may be offered by the employer.

-- The Internal Revenue Service or state and local taxing authorities for figuring your taxes and for use in audits.
+- The Internal Revenue Service or to state and local taxing authorities for figuring your taxes and for use in audits.

 - Your last address and the name of your last employer may be released to the Department of Health and Human Services to be used in the Parent Locator Service.

-- The General Accounting Office for audits and collecting overpayments owed to the RRB or the Social Security Administration.
+- The General Accounting Office for audits and for collecting overpayments owed to the RRB or the Social Security Administration.

 - The U.S. Department of Labor as required by the Federal Coal Mine and Safety Act.

-- Information about the determination and recovery of an overpayment made to you may be released to any other person from whom any portion of the overpayment is being recovered.
+- Information about the determination and recovery of an overpayment made to you may be released to any other per-son from whom any portion of the overpayment is being recovered.

 - Your name and address may be released to a Member of Congress to inform you about current or proposed legislation which could affect the railroad retirement system.